projectcapsule/capsule/docs/operator/use-cases/service-type.md

 With the above configuration, any attempt of Alice to create a Service of type `NodePort` is denied by the Validation Webhook enforcing it.
 Default value is `true`.

 ## ExternalName
-Service with type of `ExternalName` has been found subject to many security issue.
-To prevent tenant owners to create services with type of `ExternalName`, the cluster admin can prevent a tenant to create them:
+Service with the type of `ExternalName` has been found subject to many security issues.
+To prevent tenant owners to create services with the type of `ExternalName`, the cluster admin can prevent a tenant to create them:

 ```yaml
 kubectl apply -f - << EOF